couchbaselabs/Couchbase.Lite.Mapping/README.md

 # Couchbase.Lite.Mapping

-Couchbase.Lite.Mapping gives developers the ability to dynamically automatically convert generic objects to and from Couchbase document objects.
-This drastically reduces the amount of, often repeated, code needed to be written to store and retrieve information to and from Couchbase.Lite databases.
+`Couchbase.Lite.Mapping` gives developers the ability to dynamically automatically convert generic objects to and from Couchbase document objects.
+This drastically reduces the amount of, often repeated, code needed to be written to store and retrieve information to and from Couchbase Lite databases.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/couchbaselabs/Couchbase.Lite.Mapping)

 ## Getting started ##
-The Couchbase.Lite.Mapping project has the following dependencies:
+The `Couchbase.Lite.Mapping` project has the following dependencies:

 - [Couchbase.Lite](https://github.com/couchbase/couchbase-lite-net) (2.1.2+)

 ### Installation

+**NOTE:** As of version 1.0.2, in order to use `Couchbase.Lite.Mapping` you must have either the [Couchbase.Lite](https://www.nuget.org/packages/Couchbase.Lite/) or [Couchbase.Lite.Enterprise](https://www.nuget.org/packages/Couchbase.Lite/) package installed. `Couchbase.Lite.Mapping` does **not** include dependencies so that it can work for both `Couchbase.Lite` and `Couchbase.Lite.Enterprise`.

-Couchbase.Lite.Mapping is available via:
+`Couchbase.Lite.Mapping` is available via:

 * NuGet Official Releases: [![GitHub release](https://img.shields.io/nuget/v/Couchbase.Lite.Mapping.svg?style=plastic)](https://www.nuget.org/packages/Couchbase.Lite.Mapping)